 If you are admitted to the department, we will require you to have an official copy of your transcript(s) sent to us from the university’s registrar.
 Your transcript will be verified upon receipt and any discrepancy between the transcript you uploaded and the official transcript will result in a withdrawal of our offer of admission.
 Once admitted, please have your official transcript sent to:

 Minimum Academic Requirements

 While not all of our students come from the domains of Civil and Environmental Engineering, most students matriculate to our department from undergraduate backgrounds in Science, Math, Engineering, or related fields.
 All students who hope to enroll at MIT for an advanced degree after earning an undergraduate degree elsewhere should give careful attention to undergraduate prerequisites as outlined in our subject descriptions.

 When applications are reviewed for admission the faculty have a keen interest in how you have done in subjects in related fields, not necessarily your overall GPA.

 CEE will no longer require the GRE scores for admissions decisions.
 The Interdepartmental Program in Transportation requires the GRE for the coming cycle, e.g. for entry year Fall 2023.

 The Graduate Record Examination (GRE).

-We are interested in students who have scored in the 80th percentile or better for all three areas of the GRE.
+The Interdepartmental Program in Transportation is interested in students who have scored in the 80th percentile or better for all three areas of the GRE.
 Please request that ETS send the scores directly to MIT.
 MIT’s GRE institutional code is 3514.
-CEE codes are 1102 (civil), 1103 (environmental) and 1199 (other CEE).
+Department code is 1102.